-Quality indicators/criteria 1 - 5 2.1 The actual/expected number of students in each class allows for constructive teaching and communication.
-5 2.2 The actual/expected number of students in each class compares positively to the current international standards and/or practices.
-5 2.3 There is an adequate policy for regular and effective communication with students.
-4 2.4 The methodology implemented in each course leads to the achievement of the course's purpose and objectives and those of the individual modules.
+Quality indicators/criteria 1 - 5 2.
+Teaching, learning and student assessment 2.1 The actual/expected number of students in each class allows for constructive teaching and communication.
+4 2.2 The actual/expected number of students in each class compares positively to the current international standards and/or practices.
+4 2.3 There is an adequate policy for regular and effective communication with students.
+5 2.4 The methodology implemented in each course leads to the achievement of the course's purpose and objectives and those of the individual modules.
 4